-Trophy Largemouth Bass are taken annually in the spring and early summer from Lake Victor, a 130-acre Fish Management Area.
-The impounded lake is also productive for Channel Catfish, and for Bluegill (Bream) and Redear (Shellcracker) from mid-May to July.
-The Landing offers a picturesque view of the lake, a short boardwalk, and dock.
+Located in Holmes County near Westville, Lake Victor is filled with trophy largemouth bass fished annually in the spring and early summer.
+It is a 130-acre fish management area.
+The reservoir lake is home to channel catfish, and for Bluegill (Bream) and Redear (Shellcracker).
+Plan to catch the limit in mid-May to July.
+The landing offers a picturesque view of the lake, a short boardwalk, and dock.

-Sneads Park on Lake Seminole offers views of the massive lake.
-The majestic canopy oak trees are sprawled throughout the park providing shade for picnics.
-The landing recently has increased for improved boat launching.
+Sneads Park is a city park on Lake Seminole with spectacular views of the large lake.
+The majestic canopy oak trees are sprawled throughout the park providing shade for picnics and casting from shore.
+The landing is busy on the weekends with anglers launching for a bass tournament.
 The Town of Sneads operates this park.

 This is probably the most photographed coastal dune lake with a backdrop of tall spindly Slash Pines.
-Dune lakes are found in only a few locations worldwide.
+The unique dune lakes are found in only a few locations worldwide, here in Walton County and Africa.
 They are intimately connected to the sea through an inflow/outflow channel.
 However, the outflow does not exchange water all of the time; the actions of sand, wind, and tides cyclically close off the outflow while rainfall and ground seepage increase the fresh water.
 Eventually, high water forces open the channel again and a more tidal exchange begins to take place.
-Western Lake has constant seawater seepage and remains brackish most of the time.
 At 214 acres, Western Lake is one of the larger dune lakes.
 These waterways have the highest occurrences of rare wildlife species in the state, some of which are found nowhere else in the world.
 Grayton Beach State Park offers canoe rentals for direct access to Western Lake.

 Wright Lake Recreation Area